 MYTH!
 Even excellent quality hay begins to lose its nutritional value as soon as it is cut and stored.
 In addition, research shows that hay can lose up to 50% of its nutrient content after only one month of storage!

 5. Vitamin E helps to support multiple bodily functions in the horse.

 FACT!
 Not only does vitamin E work as a biological antioxidant that maintains normal neuromuscular function, it also supports healthy eyes, the reproductive system, immune system, and healthy skin and coat.

 6. Horses are good at building up and storing vitamin E.

 MYTH!
 Fat stores in the body may be capable of storing enough vitamin E to get the horse through a short period of a diet lacking in vitamin E, such as the winter months.
 However, horses cannot go a long period of time without proper forage and vitamins in their diet.

 MYTH!
-Vitamin E is a group of 8 compounds,alpha-, beta-, gamma-, and delta-tocopherol and alpha-, beta-, gamma-, and delta-tocotrienol, that are fat soluble.
+Vitamin E is a group of 8 compounds, alpha-, beta-, gamma-, and delta-tocopherol and alpha-, beta-, gamma-, and delta-tocotrienol, that are fat soluble.
 It is because of their solubility that vitamin E must be delivered with a fat for it to be properly absorbed by the horse’s body.
 Subsequently, the vitamin E in Excel Supplements™ largely consists of Gamma-tocopherol and serves two important functions.
 First, it acts as a powerful antioxidant and secondly, acts as a strong anti-inflammatory agent.

-The following is the breakdown of Excel Supplements™ into its different tocopherol components:
+Here is breakdown of Excel Supplements™ into its different tocopherol components: